Ottoman architecture: After Sinan

-The Sultan Ahmed I Mosque, begun in 1609 and completed in 1617, was designed by Sinan's apprentice, Mehmed Agha.
+The Sultan Ahmed Mosque was begun in 1609 and completed in 1617.
+It was designed by Sinan's apprentice, Mehmed Agha.
 The mosque's size, location, and decoration suggest it was intended to be a rival to the nearby Hagia Sophia.
-Its design essentially repeats that of the Şehzade Mosque.
+Its basic design repeats that of the Şehzade Mosque.
 On the outside, Mehmed Agha opted to achieve a "softer" profile with the cascade of domes and the various curving elements, differing from the more dramatic juxtaposition of domes and vertical elements seen in earlier classical mosques by Sinan.
 It is also the only Ottoman mosque to have as many as six minarets.
-On the inside, the mosque's lower walls are lavishly decorated with thousands of predominantly blue Iznik tiles; along with the painted decoration on the rest of the walls, this has given the mosque its popular name, the Blue Mosque.
-After the Sultan Ahmed I Mosque, no further great imperial mosques dedicated to a sultan were built in Istanbul until the mid-18th century.
+On the inside, the mosque's lower walls are lavishly decorated with thousands of predominantly blue Iznik tiles.
+Along with the painted decoration on the rest of the walls, this has given the mosque its popular name, the "Blue Mosque".
+After the Sultan Ahmed Mosque, no other great imperial mosques dedicated to a sultan were built in Istanbul until the mid-18th century.
 Mosques continued to be built and dedicated to other dynastic family members, but the tradition of sultans building their own monumental mosques lapsed.